 The Garden of the Phoenix

 The Garden of the Phoenix is a Japanese garden on Jackson Park’s Wooded Island featuring a waterfall & footbridges.
-The park symbolizes Japan and the US and the 160-year history of friendship, turmoil, and prosperity.
+It symbolizes Japan and the US and the 160-year history of friendship, turmoil, and prosperity.

 The 606